Newfoundland and Labrador Route 61

-Route 61, a.k.a.
-Foxtrap Access Road, is a short access road which connects the Trans-Canada Highway with Foxtrap, part of the town of Conception Bay South.
+Route 61, also known as Foxtrap Access Road, is a short access road which connects the Trans-Canada Highway with Foxtrap, part of the town of Conception Bay South.

 Route description

 Route 61 begins at an interchange with Route 1 (Trans-Canada Highway, Exit 39) south of town.
 It heads northwest through rural wooded areas to enter the town limits, and begins passing through neighbourhoods to have an interchange with Route 2 (Peacekeepers Way).
 The highway now passes by several parks and businesses before coming to an end near the coastline at an intersection with Route 60 (Conception Bay Highway).